 Be Niche Specific

 I saved the best for the last.
 If you want to get paid top dollars, then you have to be focused on a niche.
 Niche-specific freelancers are high in demand and they are paid really well.
 Choosing a niche is a different topic, and I am not going to include that in this post.
 You can easily find a lot of help online if you are confused.

 How to Bid on Upwork

 Before you place your bid on Upwork, it is important to see how much the client is willing to pay.
 You will find information about it in the description and if this is not the case, then the client is unprofessional.
 This is a negative sign, and I personally don’t bid on such jobs.

 If you find that the client is willing to pay as much as you want or higher than that, then you can proceed.
 The bid should be placed normally in the beginning, but you need to keep increasing it periodically.
 A 2 month period is good for increasing your bid amount as you gain more experience and authority.
 Make sure that you also follow the above-mentioned tips before placing your bid.

-Pro Tip: Hourly jobs are better than fixed price jobs because you will get paid for hourly jobs even when you have to spend extra time to do the work.
-On the other hand, you will be paid a fixed amount in a fixed price job even if it takes extra time to do the job.
+Pro Tip: Hourly jobs are better than fixed-price jobs because you will get paid for hourly jobs even when you have to spend extra time to do the work.
+On the other hand, you will be paid a fixed amount at a fixed price job even if it takes extra time to do the job.